- College of Arts & Sciences

 Institutional Review Board: Faculty Supervising Student Research

-In principle, all research conducted by University of Portland students is subject to oversight by the IRB.
-By this we mean that the IRB is charged with ensuring that all research involving human subjects is conducted in an ethical manner and in accordance with governmental regulations.
-In practice, however, a significant amount of student research activity does not require "direct" review by the IRB.
+All research conducted by University of Portland students that involves human subjects is subject to oversight by the IRB.
+The IRB is charged with ensuring that all research involving human subjects is conducted in an ethical manner and in accordance with governmental regulations; however, faculty supervisors are responsible for ensuring student researchers are educated and advised on the IRB process.

 If you are a faculty/staff member of the University and are conducting research, please see Faculty conducting research page for information.